 Because cars drive on the left side in Japan, but it's totally opposite in the US.

-I often opened the right door by mistake to sit on the driver's seat because the driver seat was usually on the right side of the Japanese car.
+I often opened the right side door by mistake to sit on the driver's seat because the driver seat is usually on the right side of a Japanese car.

 I often turned on the wiper by mistake when I wanted to turn on the blinkers because their places were totally opposite from Japanese one.